 Most fruits have a low GI score, according to the ADA, but the following have a medium score:

 A person should monitor how different fruits affect their symptoms and blood sugar, as each person’s sensitivities may be different.

-Four ounces of fruit juice contains about 15 g of carbohydrates.
-Being mindful of total carbohydrate intake during the meal is important for managing diabetes.
+Four ounces of fruit juice contain about 15 g of carbohydrates.
+Being mindful of total carbohydrate intake during meals is important for managing diabetes.
 A person should include fruit juice in their carbohydrate tracking.

-Apples are a highly nutritious food choice and can be a satisfying and healthful snack.
-They should have a minimal effect on blood sugar and insulin levels, making them a good option for people with diabetes.
+Apples are a highly nutritious food choice and can be a satisfying and healthy snack.

 Regular monitoring of blood sugar and insulin levels after eating apples can help let a person know how apples will affect them.
 People should always eat a variety of fresh, healthy foods.

-Fresh apples and other apple products are available for purchase online.
-People should opt for fresh apples rather than apple-derived products, as they contain more nutrients and fiber and do not have added sugar.
+People may wish to opt for fresh apples rather than apple-derived products, as fresh apples contain more nutrients and fiber and do not have added sugar.